Bluehost is an all-around web hosting service that powers millions of websites around the globe. Bluehost is perfectly suited for beginners.

 - You get lightning-fast and reliable hosting thanks to Max Speed Zones , a peering-based network-level feature with CDN-level usability that ensures your site loads blazing fast for all visitors in as many different locations as possible.
 You also get to choose from 2 different server locations; US East Coast (which gives faster connectivity to Eastern US, Europe, Africa and South America) and another in the West Coast (Western US, Asia, Australia, New Zealand, and the South Pacific).

 - Optimized for WordPress.
 You can choose to get WordPress pre-installed by a technical expert, and you'll get auto-updating of core WordPress and security patches, free backups and WP-CLI integration.
 You also get free SSDs for up to 20x faster load speeds and improved performance and stability on their CloudLinux platform with OptimumCache, PHP 7, and custom built-in enhancements.

-- 90-days money-back guarantee (is industry leading) along with anytime money back guarantee for all new orders (not for renewals).
+- 90-day money-back guarantee (is industry-leading) along with anytime money-back guarantee for all new orders (not for renewals).
 The guarantee does not apply to add-ons such as SSL certificates or domain names.

 InMotion Hosting offers a near-perfect solution when it comes to hosting.
 But, it does come with a couple of disadvantages as well.

 The main one is it's difficult to sign up for an account because you have to go through a physical phone verification process first.
 This is so they can banish fake users.